 - Salt

-- Sesame Oil: or substitute with a touch of sesame seeds, or omit if you're allergic to sesame.
+- Sesame Oil: Or replace with a touch of crushed sesame seeds if you can't find sesame oil.

 Topping Ideas

-Elevate your egg drop soup with these topping suggestions:
+Elevate your egg drop soup with these suggested topping ideas:

 Expert Tips